 Showcasing hundreds of tropical plant species from around the globe, visiting the Garfield Park Conservatory ranks as one of the interesting Indianapolis, Indiana things to do.

 Promoting a rainforest theme throughout, visitors will find flora like orchids, palms and ferns.
-Some of the other noteworthy plant species to see during a visit are the vanilla, banana and coffee plants.
+Some of the other noteworthy plant species to see are the vanilla, banana and coffee plants.
 The Sunken Garden is also not to be missed.

-Pro Tip: Visiting the Garfield Park Conservatory costs just a few dollars, making it one of the cheap things to do in Indianapolis, IN – but visitors can see the kid-friendly Blake’s Garden for free.
+Budget Tip: Visiting the Garfield Park Conservatory costs just a few dollars, making it one of the cheap things to do in Indianapolis, IN.
+Plus, the kid-friendly Blake’s Garden is free.

 #41 Reflect on the Monument at Dr. Martin Luther King, Jr Park